UNLOCKING THE SCIENCE FOR AN AUTONOMOUS STRUCTURAL HEALTH MONITORING SYSTEM

 Project period: October 2014 – April 2015

-This project has been developed from the Initiator funded Advancing the State of the Art in Damage Detection in Metallic and Composite Structures community.
+This community previously received Initiator Funding for the project: Advancing the State of the Art in Damage Detection in Metallic and Composite Structures

 University of Bath: Alicia Kim